RDF Stream Taxonomy: Systematizing RDF Stream Types in Research and Practice: Ontology Evaluation

 To the best of our knowledge, there is no other ontology or vocabulary that would model RDF stream types.
 As previously noted, the RDF-STaX ontology purposefully does not define classes for RDF streams, but rather focuses on subjective RDF stream usages.
 This difference makes other ontologies non-overlapping -- instead, RDF-STaX can naturally complement them.
-To this end, the documentation includes examples of using RDF-STaX with these complementary ontologies (VoCaLS, VoID, and DCAT)\cref{foot:usage}.
-The usage pattern is to define an RDF stream / dataset with these ontologies as usual, and add the \texttt{stax:hasStreamTypeUsage} property to indicate the stream type, according to RDF-STaX.
+As shown below, each existing ontology also covers only one or two selected formulations of the RDF streaming problem.
+Thus, RDF-STaX can provide a common semantic bridge to describe RDF stream types across different underlying vocabularies.
+To this end, the documentation includes \href{https://w3id.org/stax/1.1.1/use-it/}{examples} (accessed on 4 June 2024) of using RDF-STaX with these complementary ontologies (VoCaLS, VoID, LDES, and DCAT).
+The expected usage pattern is to define an RDF stream or a dataset with these ontologies as usual, and add the \texttt{stax:hasStreamTypeUsage} property to indicate the stream type according to RDF-STaX.
 The same pattern can be used with any future ontology for describing streams or datasets.

+In what follows, the relevant ontologies are discussed in detail, focusing on their differences and complementarities with RDF-STaX.
+In the discussion, only publicly available ontologies are included, as otherwise it would not be possible to reliably assess the ontology's scope and semantics.

-The VoCaLS vocabulary for describing published RDF streams~\cite{tommasini2018vocals} defines the \texttt{RDFStream} class for potentially infinite sequences of RDF graphs and/or triples.
-These streams can be thus annotated as RDF graph streams or flat RDF triple streams in RDF-STaX.
-The VoID vocabulary~\cite{Zhao:11:DLD} describes datasets with RDF data (not \emph{RDF datasets} as per RDF 1.1), which can be viewed as flat RDF triple streams.
-The more general DCAT~\cite{Browning:23:DCV} describes datasets and their distributions, which may be RDF streams.
+The VoCaLS vocabulary~\cite{tommasini2018vocals} is intended to help publish streaming data using the Linked Data principles and to describe streaming services.
+It defines the \texttt{vocals:RDFStream} class for potentially infinite sequences of RDF graphs and/or triples.
+Instances of this class can be thus annotated as RDF graph streams or flat RDF triple streams in RDF-STaX.
+As RDF-STaX does not define a class for RDF streams (but rather has instances of RDF stream types), the two ontologies are entirely complementary.
+Due to the different semantics of the terms in VoCaLS and RDF-STaX, a direct semantic connection (e.g., subclassing) between the two ontologies cannot be made.
+Instead, a \texttt{skos:relatedMatch} alignment is provided, along with a suggested usage pattern in the documentation of RDF-STaX.

+The Linked Data Event Streams (LDES) vocabulary~\cite{van2021ldes} defines the \texttt{ldes:EventStream} class, which is a collection of stream elements -- sets of RDF triples.
+Each element is identified with its subject node.
+Therefore, instances of this class can be annotated in RDF-STaX as RDF subject graph streams.
+Such an alignment was added to the ontology.

+The VoID vocabulary~\cite{Zhao:11:DLD} describes datasets with RDF data (not \emph{RDF datasets} as per RDF 1.1), which are in fact sets of triples with additional context information.
+Thus, instances of class \texttt{void:Dataset} can be annotated as RDF-STaX's flat RDF triple streams.
+This alignment was added to the ontology.